Newcastle United midfielder Joelinton fined £29k for drink-driving

 Newcastle United midfielder Joelinton has been banned from driving and fined £29,000 after admitting drink-driving.

-Police arrested the Brazilian player after pulling over his Mercedes G Wagon at 01:20 GMT on 12 January on Ponteland Road, Newcastle.
+Police arrested the Brazilian player after pulling over his 2022-plate Mercedes G-Wagen at 01:20 GMT on 12 January on Ponteland Road, Newcastle.

-A breath test showed the 26-year-old had 43mg of alcohol per 100ml of breath, above the legal limit of 35mg
+A breath test showed the 26-year-old had 43 micrograms of alcohol per 100ml of breath, above the legal limit of 35.

-Sitting at Newcastle Magistrates' Court, district judge Paul Currer also gave him a 12-month driving ban.
+Sitting at Newcastle Magistrates' Court, district judge Paul Currer gave him a 12-month driving ban.

 This will be reduced to nine months if Joelinton completes a rehabilitation course.

+Charged as Joelinton Cassio, and living in Ponteland, Northumberland, the player told officers he had drunk two glasses of wine earlier in the evening.

+Newcastle United manager Eddie Howe did not drop the midfielder after the charge but Joelinton's barrister told the court he would face disciplinary proceedings within the club.

-The footballer, who signed for Newcastle United for £40m in 2019, scored the winning goal for the Magpies' in the Carabao Cup semi-final first leg against Southampton on Monday.
+The footballer, who signed for the club for £40m in 2019, has been a key part of the team's success and scored the winning goal in the Carabao Cup semi-final first leg against Southampton on Monday.

 He was previously fined £200 after he broke lockdown restrictions to get a haircut.